Energy minimization with domain decomposition crashes

 I changed the subject, as the bug was not much related to large systems, but rather to energy minimization.

-#9 Updated by Rossen Apostolov about 3 years ago
+#9 Updated by Rossen Apostolov over 3 years ago

 I'm trying to reproduce this but on a 32core, 32GB machine.
 The input is made with